 - Wet towels and wet clothing are hung to dry--we provide a rack.

-- Line trash cans with plastic bags; find in last drawer in kitchen.
+- Line trash cans with plastic bags; find in bottom drawer in kitchen.

-- Nothing goes through the toilet, use trash can in bathroom--paper and others don't go through the pipes.
+- No solids go through toilet, use trash can--paper and others don't go through the pipes.

 THANK YOU FOR CARING!

 I am Isabel and lucky to live in Miraflores, one of the prettiest, safest, and most nearly international city in Lima.
 I have an apartment with a room, or two, that you can enjoy while visiting with us.
 I like to help people, care about their being comfortable, and see that they enjoy a happy stay.

 I am a retired teacher--and amateur tennis player--and, in general, I like to stay at home.
 Once in a while, though, I enjoy walking around the commercial areas in Miraflores, San Isidro, Surco; visit the malls and do a little shopping; enjoy lunch at different restaurants (peruvian, italian and chinese are among my favourites); ride along the promenades; travel the world.
 I also enjoy art, decoration, and architecture: at the present moment, I am helping an aunt with the subdivision of a large house into four smaller apartments.